 Hime embodies the fun and excitement of anime culture.
 Her bright and playful design appeals to anime fans.
 As the official mascot, she helps build a strong bond between the brand and its community.

-The brand is a member of The Association of Japanese Animations (AJA), which shows its commitment to the anime industry.
-He plays a big role in this effort by being a cheerful and relatable figure for fans.
+The brand is a member of the Association of Japanese Animations (AJA), demonstrating its commitment to the anime industry.
+He plays a big role in this effort by serving as a cheerful, relatable figure for fans.

 What is the Crunchyroll symbol?